The Psychology of Cyberspace by John Suler, Ph.D. - Online Continuing Education Articles | |

 Text

 Pros: - It's easy to save permanent records of some or all of the communications (text files are small).
 Theoretically, a whole online psychotherapy could be preserved, word for word.
 Saved records give the therapist and client an opportunity to review and evaluate past encounters.
-They also could be valuable in supervision and research.
+They also could be valuable in supervision and research. - The absence of face-to-face cues encourages some people to be more honest and expressive (the "disinhibiting effect").

 - Some people, due to cognitive or interpersonal style, may naturally express themselves better through writing. and/or comprehend others better via writing.
 They may also comprehend others better by reading than by listening.